allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ### 7. Outliers

-The outliers file stores marks whether a given track ID should be marked as an outlier using an array of booleans (`true`/`false`).
+The outliers file stores whether a given object ID should be marked as an outlier using an array of booleans (`true`/`false`).
 Indices that are `true` indicate outlier values, and are given a unique color in Nucmorph-Colorizer.

 ```
 --outliers.json--